tarun1475/E-Commerce-Books-App/README.md

 ### How do I get set up? ###

 * Clone the repository
-* Configuration
-* Dependencies
-* Database configuration
+* make sure you have node installed on your machine
-* How to run tests
+* run npm install to install dependencies
-* Deployment instructions
+* NODE_ENV=development node app.js